web-infra-dev/rsbuild/packages/document/docs/en/guide/optimization/optimize-bundle.md

 # Bundle Size Optimization

 Bundle size optimization is an important part in production environment because it directly affects the user experience of online users.
-In this document, we will introduce some common bundle size optimization methods in Builder.
+In this document, we will introduce some common bundle size optimization methods in Rsbuild.

 ## Reduce duplicate dependencies